vandyw95/infinite-loader/README.md

 # Overview

-This project uses Hybrid SSR design powered by nextjs.
+This project is using a Hybrid SSR design powered by nextjs.

 Main packages: